Swollen Hands: 9 Possible Causes (& How to Treat)

 It can also cause tingling, cold hands and feet, pale or bluish skin, numbness, and sometimes skin sores.

-What to do: Treatment depends on the underlying cause.
+How to treat: Treatment depends on the underlying cause.
 For venous insufficiency, elevating the legs, exercising regularly, staying well hydrated, and wearing compression stockings can help improve circulation.
 However, in cases of peripheral artery disease (PAD), compression stockings are not recommended.

 If poor circulation is caused by underlying conditions like diabetes, atherosclerosis, or high blood pressure, your doctor may prescribe medications such as diuretics (furosemide), statins, antiplatelet agents, or anticoagulants.